 This species is almost always found within 50 feet of one of the foodplants.

-There is one annual generation with adults starting about late April to mid-May and often persisting into June.
-Wild Indigo (Baptisia spp.) feeders probably occur a bit later than lupine feeders in similar climates.
-At least with the Baptisia feeder, adult emergence is staggered and some fresh individuals can be seen for approximately one month.
+There is one annual generation with adults starting about late-April to mid-May and often persisting into June.
+Wild indigo feeders probably occur a bit later than wild lupine feeders in similar climates.
+At least with the wild indigo feeder, adult emergence is staggered and some fresh individuals can be seen for approximately one month.
 The egg stage is brief and the larval stage lasts for about a month, depending on the weather.
 Most larvae pupate by the end of June and most of the year is spent in that stage.

-The time of year you would expect to find Frosted Elfin reproducing, larvae present and active, and pupae or prepupae present in New York.
+The time of year you would expect to find Frosted Elfin reproducing, larvae present and active, eggs present outside adult, and pupae or prepupae present in New York.

 Callophrys irus (Godart, )